havocp/mongo-scala-thingy/README.md

 class and the `BObject`.
 The idea is that you could do things such as rename fields in here, making it an alternative to annotations for that.

+## Parsing JSON validated against a case class

+To go directly from JSON to BSON (to the `BValue` rather than `JValue` type), some form of schema is needed to figure out types; for example, to figure out that an `ObjectId`-formatted string is an `ObjectId` and not a string.

+The natural schema is the case class.

+    val analysis = new ClassAnalysis(classOf[ObjectIdAndString])
+    val bson = BValue.parseJson(jsonString, analysis)

+This will:

+ - validate the JSON (ensuring it has all fields in the case class)
+ - convert to BSON types to match the case class (for example, a string becomes an ObjectId if the field in the case class is an ObjectId)
+ - remove any fields not found in the case class

+After parsing the JSON with the case class as schema, building an instance of the case class should work (if not, it's a bug, I would think):

+    val caseClassInstance = analysis.fromMap(bson.unwrapped)

+There are several improvements that would be nice here: avoiding the "unwrapping" overhead, adding a `BValue.toCaseClass` convenience method, adding a convenience method to get a case class directly from a JSON string, and adding JSON-parsing methods on the DAO group objects that use the `ClassAnalysis` from there.
+Also, the DAO group object could have methods implementing REST PUT and GET i.e. "stick a JSON string in MongoDB (with validation)" and "get a JSON string from MongoDB," which would then be trivial to wrap in HTTP.

 ## Limitations

 At the moment this library doesn't do anything related to setting up